 One of the traditional foods in Prague is this waffle-type cone coated in sugar/cinnamon and filled with a wealth of sweet choices, from ice cream to nutella to apple sauce and raisins. you might find they’re a little overpriced at some places in the centre, but wherever you go, it’s absolutely worth the cost!

-Furthermore, you’ll also want to check out some more Czech traditions like fried cheese (delicious!) and amazing soup which comes in a bowl made of bread.
+Top tip: You’ll also want to check out some more Czech traditions like fried cheese (delicious!) and an amazing soup which comes in a bowl made of bread.
 I thought I’d struggle for vegetarian food in Prague, but it was actually quite easy even if I did once eat two sides of potatoes and spinach as my main course!